Skip to main content

 Why Canadians choose Mortgage Squad Advisors.

-Discharged bankruptcy: purchase, refinance, or HELOC available at B-lenders right away
+Discharged bankruptcy: a purchase, refinance or HELOC may be available at a B-lender, subject to approval

-A-lender pricing typically returns ~24 months post-discharge with clean re-establishment
+A-lender pricing typically returns ~2 years post-discharge with clean re-establishment (lender-dependent)

 Private mortgage option for equity-based files before re-establishment is complete

-5-10% down possible at certain B-lenders post-discharge with insurer approval
+Lower down payments may be possible post-discharge with insurer approval*

-Second-bankruptcy and bankruptcy-then-proposal files mapped individually — still solvable
+Second-bankruptcy and bankruptcy-then-proposal files mapped individually — still workable

-No judgment — bankruptcy is a legal fresh-start tool, and you used it
+No judgment — bankruptcy is a legal fresh-start tool

-All lender + broker fees disclosed in writing upfront
+All lender + broker fees disclosed in writing before you commit

 Instant check · no credit pull